The photo of a roadrunner bird blocked by the US border wall, wins in the competition for the best photography 2021, with the theme of birds.

 It shows one bird roadrunner, or in Greek a geococcus, to be blocked by the wall built by the USA on its border with Mexico.
 This particular bird runs extremely fast but cannot fly due to its small wings.

-Bird Photographer of the Year is a global photography competition designed to celebrate the beauty and diversity of birds.
-Entrants compete for a grand prize of £5.000 as well as other prizes including photographic equipment from and binoculars from Swarovski Optik.
-The competition is open to residents of any area and to participants of any age.
-There are eight categories to enter and the competition is open to anyone who wishes to apply.
+The Bird Photographer of the Year is a global photography competition designed to celebrate the beauty and diversity of birds.
+Entrants compete for a grand prize of £ 5.000 as well as other prizes, including photographic equipment from Olympus and binoculars from Swarovski Optik.
+The competition is open to residents of any area and to participants of all ages.
+There are eight categories to enter and the competition is open to anyone wishing to apply.

 This year, Mexican photographer Alejandro Prieto took first place in the competition for the image of a roadrunner on the US-Mexico border.
 The winner of both the "Birds in the Environment" category and the winner of the first prize were announced.

-The 3.000 km long US-Mexico border crosses and covers some of the most biologically diverse areas of the continent.
+The 3.000-kilometer U.S.-Mexico border crosses and covers some of the continent's most biologically diverse regions.
 It is home to uniquely adapted mammals, reptiles, birds and plants, some of which are found nowhere else on the planet.
-Many species will be affected if the US government decides to build a wall on the border with Mexico.
-Border infrastructure not only impedes wildlife movement but also destroys and fragments habitat.
-Many of the desert are, to some extent, nomadic wanderers, and a wall will disrupt habitat connectivity and prevent them from moving freely from one place to another.
+Many species will be affected if the US government decides to build a wall on its border with Mexico.
+Border infrastructure not only impedes the movement of wildlife but also destroys and fragmented the habitat.
+Many desert animals are, to some extent, nomadic wanderers and a wall will cut off habitat connectivity and prevent them from moving freely from one place to another.
 In this photo, a large Roadrunner approaches the border wall in Naco, Arizona, looking at it almost with a sense of confusion.

 "The border wall crosses deserts, mountains and even mangroves (these are roots that grow above the ground and form large bushes).
 "It's not just a desert, it's actually a very biodiversity place, with more than 1.500 species of animals and plants threatened by the wall," says Prieto.
 "I have watched many different animals reach the wall and turn back."